alexvanacker/dockerized-idp-testbed/README.md

 saml.entityId=rich.hickey
 ```

-2- Run NegoApp and download the file at http://localhost/contract-live/saml/metadata.
+2- Run concord-ws and download the file at http://localhost/contract-live/saml/metadata.

-We'll now call this file `nego-app-metadata.xml`.
+We'll now call this file `concord-metadata.xml`.

 3- Have an ENTERPRISE_2 organization (have the organization ID ready for later steps).